 Director

-Marian has earned numerous accolades for her leadership and contributions, including the National Indspire Award in Law and Justice (2020), the Lieutenant Governor’s Medal of Distinction in Public Administration (2021), the Law Society of Ontario’s Laura Legge Award (2022), and the Vera Styres Community Service Award from the Dreamcatcher Charitable Foundation (2023).
+Marian’s contributions have been recognized with numerous prestigious awards, including the 2020 Indspire Award in Law and Justice, the 2021 Lieutenant Governor’s Medal of Distinction in Public Administration, the 2022 Laura Legge Award from the Law Society of Ontario, and the 2023 Vera Styres Community Service Award from the Dreamcatcher Charitable Foundation.

 Director